svanderbleek/x-language-review/lrnim/review.md

 The example uses the `ref` keyword and is thus a traced reference which should be safe.
 It appears it is currently not.

 Let's compare with Rust, which won't let this happen at all.
 The compiler disallows uninitialized variables, meaning any use of `t` would be caught.
+And there is no concept of a `nil` value so the default to `nil` scenario could not happen.